kjartur/ballot-scripts/README.md

 # Group Instructions

 Our task is to develop and run scripts for “Ballot.sol” within our group.
-These scrips can give voting rights, cast votes, delegate votes and query results.
+These scripts can give voting rights, cast votes, delegate votes and query results.

 We should then write a report including: